JetBrains/tc-vso-rooms/README.md

-TeamCity server plugin which allows to send notifications to Visual Studio Online romms
+TeamCity server plugin which allows to send notifications to Visual Studio Online rooms.